durganandsagar/react-project/README.md

 # react-project
-this is react project for learn Git &amp; Github
+this is react project for learn Git & Github.